nguyenphuminh/planckgpt/README.md

 * BF16 mixed precision training and other Blackwell-specific features.
 * Training with torch.compile on "max-autotune" mode.
 * Gradient checkpointing in 2/3 of the transformer layers.

+and is finetuned with:

+* Dataset: Smol-smoltalk (~430m tokens) with no overlapping.
+* Same configuration as pretraining.

 and generates text with: